DiffCoord: Differentiable Coordination for Distributed Multi-Agent Trajectory Optimization: Discussion and Conclusion

-Note that it is unnecessary to compute the Riccati recursion for $V_{\bm{\theta}\bm{\theta},k}$, as it plays no role in computing $\bm{U}_k^{\ast}$.
-This leads to significantly higher computational efficiency compared to the recent gradient computation method proposed in~\cite{cao2024differentialdynamicprogrammingframework}, which additionally requires computing the trajectory of $V_{\bm{\theta}\bm{\theta},k}$.
+Note that it is unnecessary to compute the Riccati recursion of $\hat{V}^{\theta\theta,a}_{i,k}$, as it plays no role in computing $\bm{U}_{i,k}^{a}$.
+This, together with the aforementioned reuse, leads to significantly higher computational efficiency compared to the DDP-based gradient solver in~\cite{11214470}, which additionally requires computing the trajectory of $V^{\theta\theta}_{k}$ and recomputing the trajectories of $\bm {K}_{k}$ and $V^{xx}_k$ (following the single-agent notation in~\cite{11214470}).